gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 Once your repo is pushed to an LFS-capable remote, the reference files will be saved to the remote repo and the actual files will be pushed to your specified LFS server.

-Most LFS actions, such as Checkout, Fetch, Pull, and Push will happen automatically as you use the standard commands in GitKraken Client.
+Most LFS actions, such as Checkout, Fetch, Pull, and Push will happen automatically as you use the standard commands in GitKraken Desktop.
 However, if you want to use an LFS command in isolation, use the LFS toolbar menu:

  <img src='/wp-content/uploads/lfs-dropdown.png' srcset='/wp-content/uploads/lfs-dropdown@2x.png 2x' class='img-responsive center img-bordered' />

 Click the arrow on the button and select the desired command.
-Other than _Prune_, all of the commands are run by GitKraken Client via the traditional operations.
+Other than _Prune_, all of the commands are run by GitKraken Desktop via the traditional operations.

 <div class='callout callout--success'>
     <p><strong>Note:</strong> Pruning is not automatic.
 Pruning is considered a destructive operation, so be careful about when you run the <em>Prune</em> command.
 See the <a href="https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-prune.adoc" target="_blank">Git LFS documentation</a> to learn more.</p>